rbind/robinlovelace/content/post/2024-06-15-tartu2024/index.Rmd

 # Wednesday 12th June

 The second day involved a continuation of the PhD workshops, plus the opening of main Mobile Conference for all participants.
-There was plenty of time to work on the topics and other things: I decided to work on a related dataset and the nascent [{spanishoddata}](https://github.com/Robinlovelace/spanishoddata) package during some of this time.
+There was plenty of time to work on the topics and other things: I decided to work on a related dataset and the nascent [{spanishoddata}](https://github.com/Robinlovelace/spanishoddata) package during some of this time, thanks to an overdue meeting with [Egor Kotov](https://www.ekotov.pro/) from the Max Planck Institute for Demographic Research and Universitat Pompeu Fabra.

+*Update from January 2025: the package is now published on CRAN, and the source code is hosted on GitHub at [github.com/rOpenSpain/spanishoddata](https://github.com/rOpenSpain/spanishoddata).*

 # Thursday 13th June

-The first full day of the conference involved keynote talks by of Nico Van de Weghe from Ghent University and Anu Masso, interspersed with regular talks submitted by part
+The first full day of the conference involved keynote talks by Nico Van de Weghe from Ghent University and Anu Masso, interspersed with regular talks submitted by participants.

+Nico's talk was on the topic of "Exploring Possibilities: generative AI in human mobility research", and can be seen in the video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rFjyxX2pHz8?si=BnGgsE_9bBgHRnXO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Anu's talk was on the topic of "Mobility Data Justice: Estonian Data Manifesto", and can be seen in the video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9u7bFE_4N6Q?si=NpYgM62ABybi7mrD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Friday 14th June